-When to use a 30-yarder: Small to mid-size home remodels
+- When to use a 30-yarder: Small to mid-size home remodels

 Know How Dumpster Rental Works

-The #1 way to ensure your dumpster rental goes smoothly is to simply familiarize yourself with the dumpster rental process works and how dumpster rental providers typically price their services.
+The #1 way to ensure your dumpster rental goes smoothly is to simply familiarize yourself with how the dumpster rental process works and how dumpster rental providers typically price their services.

-Here's what the disposal process looks like...
+Here's what the dumpster rental process looks like:

-Step 2: The dumpster company drops off a container at your home or work site.
+Step 3: The dumpster company drops off a container at your home or work site.

-Step 6: The dumpster is driven to the landfill or appropriate recycling facility.
+Step 7: The dumpster is driven to the landfill or appropriate recycling facility.

 Understand the Various Cost Factors

-Dumpster rental prices vary based on:
+Dumpster rental prices vary based on many different factors, like:

 - Size of the container